The Real Estate Law Review: South Korea

 A lessee of real property (who is not operating the facilities) may also be liable under general tort theories for damages caused by contamination of land, even if the contamination existed prior to its occupation of the land.

-In connection with the acquisition of real property, a purchaser is required to: (1) pay an acquisition tax (including surtax) at the rate of 4.6 per cent of the purchase price (or 9.4 per cent, if the real estate is in the Seoul Metropolitan Area and acquired by the head office or a branch office); and (2) purchase national housing bonds issued by the government in an amount equal to around 5 per cent of the government-posted standard value for land, and for non-residential buildings, around 2 per cent of the government-posted standard value (foreign invested entities are exempt from this national bond purchase requirement).
+In connection with the acquisition of real property, a purchaser is required to: (1) pay an acquisition tax (including surtax) at the rate of 4.6 per cent of the purchase price (or 9.4 per cent, if the real estate is in the Seoul Metropolitan Area and acquired by the head office or a branch office); and (2) purchase national housing bonds issued by the government in an amount equal to around 5 per cent of the government-posted standard value for land, and for non-residential buildings, around 2 per cent of the government-posted standard value (foreign invested entities are exempt from this national bond purchase requirement in connection with the acquisition of real property for industrial purposes).

 The seller must collect from the purchaser a 10 per cent VAT on the purchase price of a building for remittance to the tax authorities.
 VAT is not charged if the buildings are transferred as part of a comprehensive business transfer.